demergent-labs/azle/the_azle_book/src/cross_canister.md

 }
 ```

-Notice that the `token_canister.transfer` method, because it is a cross-canister method, returns a `CanisterResult`.
-All cross-canister calls return `CanisterResult`, which has an `Ok` or `Err` property depending on if the cross-canister call was successful or not.
+Notice that the `token_canister.transfer` method, because it is a cross-canister method, returns a `CallResult`.
+All cross-canister calls return `CallResult`, which has an `Ok` or `Err` property depending on if the cross-canister call was successful or not.

 The IC guarantees that cross-canister calls will return.
-This means that, generally speaking, you will always receive a `CanisterResult`.
+This means that, generally speaking, you will always receive a `CallResult`.
 Azle does not throw on cross-canister calls.
 Wrapping your cross-canister call in a `try...catch` most likely won't do anything useful.

 Let's add to our example code and explore adding some practical result-based error-handling to stop people from stealing tokens.